 STEP 11: WORDSMITH YOUR BUSINESS DESCRIPTION.

-Not only should you go into detail about your business here, but your description should be SEO optimised (pay attention to keywords) to further help with overall visibility and traffic.
+Not only should you go into detail about your business here, but your description should be SEO optimized (pay attention to keywords) to further help with overall visibility and traffic.

 A business description of 250-400 words is ideal, but don’t cut and paste your website.
 Even though it’s your website, it’s still duplicate content.